B. J. Thomas

 General Secretary / Ex Officio Member

 Thomas P. Harding

-Thomas P. Harding has been with the United Pentecostal Church International for almost eighteen years.
+Thomas P. Harding has been with the United Pentecostal Church International for twenty-three years.
 Tom started with Home Missions in 1999 working on the quarterly publication, The North American Challenge.
 He later became the executive assistant to Jack Cunningham, general director of Home Missions.
-When Brother Cunningham took the church in Chesapeake, Virginia, he continued in that position with Carlton L. Coon and eventually under Don Hanscom, Director of Multicultural Ministries.
+He continued in that position with Carlton L. Coon and then Don Hanscom, Director of Multicultural Ministries.
 Tom went to work in Global Missions and filled the role as Administrative Support Office Manager working for James G. Poitras.
 He is currently the executive assistant to Bruce A. Howell, general director of Global Missions.

-Tom was the regional director of Customer Service for a world leader in CAD/CAM specializing in software engineering and hardware support.
-He began studies at Indiana Business College while in his senior year of high school and continued through graduation.
-After college Tom designed plastic injection molds and progressive dies.
-He has worked with finite element analysis, 3-D modeling and mechanical design.
-He taught a CAD/CAM class at MIT in Boston, Milwaukee Area Technical College, and in-house with Computervision Corporation in Woburn, Massachusetts.
+Tom was the regional director for a world leader in CAD/CAM specializing in software engineering and hardware support.
+He attended Indiana Business College.
+After college Tom worked at Indiana Bell Telephone in long-lines engineering.
+He later designed plastic injection molds and progressive dies.
+He has taught CAD/CAM at MIT in Boston, Milwaukee Area Technical College, and in-house with Computervision Corporation in Woburn, MA.

-Tom’s considers his most crowning achievement to be his beautiful wife of forty years, Betty.
-They are the humbly-proud parents of two sons, two wonderful daughters-in-law, and five grandchildren; four beautiful, talented girls and one boy born in 2017!
+Tom considers his most crowning achievement to be his beautiful wife of forty-five years, Betty.
+They are the humbly proud parents of two sons, two wonderful daughters-in-law, and five grandchildren: four beautiful, talented girls and one boy!

 Robert L. Rodenbush